 A good site at the University of North Carolina,

 with tips, online tutorials, advice, and resources for learning biblical Greek.

 A shareware programme, 'which helps you translate Latin into English.
 At the moment it does not do English into Latin.
 It has dictionary

 and parsing capabilities, plus some sentence-handling abilities'.
 The web site is concise and helpful, but alas the programme is

 The Jesus Page

-Ed Friedlander is a pathologist in the USA who runs the most successful medical help site on the Internet.
+Ed Friedlander is a pathologist in the USA who ran a highly successful medical help site on the Internet.

 He's also a very articulate Anglican who writes essays from time to time to time that are utterly uncategorisable and well worth reading.

 The NT Gateway is the most complete directory of Internet resources on the New Testament to be found.
 It is produced and maintained by Dr

 Mark Goodacre in the Department of Religion at Duke University in North Carolina.